 Red meat contains saturated fat and dietary cholesterol, so make sure to limit portions so that the total amount in your diet remains within the recommended daily intakes.

 Check the nutrition label on the meat you buy because fat content varies depending on the type and cut of meat.
-Various cuts of beef, veal, pork and lamb contain 55 to 130 milligrams of cholesterol in a three-ounce serving, according to the USDA's reports on beef and veal and pork and lamb.
-Saturated fat ranges from one to 10 grams.
+Beef, veal, pork and lamb contain about 22 to 29 percent of your daily value (DV) of cholesterol in a 3-ounce serving, according to the USDA.
+Saturated fat ranges from 11 to 22 percent DV, or 2.2 to 4.4 grams.

 The American Heart Association (AHA) recommends getting 5 to 6 percent of calories from saturated fat.
-So if you're on a 1,500-calorie diet, you should get no more than 10 grams of saturated fat daily (since each gram of fat contains nine calories).
-To put that into perspective, one three-ounce serving of cooked rib roast alone will provide 10 grams of saturated fat.
+So if you're on a 1,500-calorie diet, you should get no more than 10 grams of saturated fat daily (each gram of fat contains nine calories).

-1. Eating Less Meat Is Linked to a Decreased Risk of Cancer
+1. Eating Less Meat Is Linked to a Lower Risk of Cancer

 When red meat is cooked at high temperatures — such as when you throw it on the grill or pan-fry it — two substances linked to cancer risk are produced: heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).

-Eating red meat that was cooked to well and very well-done was observed to significantly increase the risk of prostate cancer, a study published in the January 2008 issue of Cancer Epidemiology, Biomarkers and Prevention concluded.
-Plus, HCAs and PAHs from red meat may also increase the risk of developing colon cancer, an October 2013 study in Nutrition and Cancer found.
+Eating red meat that was cooked well and very well-done was observed to significantly increase the risk of prostate cancer, per a study of about 23,000 people in the January 2008 issue of Cancer Epidemiology, Biomarkers and Prevention.
+Plus, HCAs and PAHs from red meat are linked to an increased risk of developing colon cancer, an October 2013 study in Nutrition and Cancer found.

-What's more, the researchers found that women who substituted poultry for meat experienced the most significant breast cancer risk reductions.
+What's more, the researchers found that folks who substituted poultry for meat saw the most significant reductions in breast cancer risk.

 2. Eating Less Meat Is Tied to a Lower Heart Disease Risk

-The researchers discovered that increasing processed meat intake by as little as half a daily serving or more was associated with a 13-percent higher risk of mortality, while upping unprocessed meat intake by the same amount increased mortality risk by 9 percent.
-Specifically, just one additional daily serving of processed meat over eight years was linked to a 19-percent higher risk of death from heart disease.
+The researchers found that eating an extra half serving or more of processed meat every day was associated with a 13-percent higher risk of mortality while upping unprocessed meat intake by the same amount increased mortality risk by 9 percent.

 What's more, forking into just two servings of red meat, processed meat or poultry was tied to a 3- to 7-percent higher risk of getting heart disease and a 3-percent higher risk of mortality, per a February 2020 study in JAMA Internal Medicine.